marianafbarboza/ecommerce-sql-analysis/insights/findings.md

 - The number of orders is higher than the number of customers across most statuses, indicating repeat purchases.
 - Some customers appear in multiple order statuses, reinforcing that status is linked to orders, not customers.
+- There are no customers without orders, indicating the dataset only includes customers who have made purchases.
+- There are more canceled orders than customers, suggesting some customers canceled more than once.
+This may indicate potential issues in customer experience or operational processes.

 ---

 ## Recommendations

-- Monitor cancellation patterns to identify potential operational issues
+- Monitor cancellation patterns to identify potential operational issues.
-- Develop retention strategies for recurring customers
+- Develop retention strategies for recurring customers.
-- Explore targeted actions for high-value customers
+- Explore targeted actions for high-value customers.